 When we take the time to trust Him and take a SABBATH, He not only provides all we need, but He creates in us a peace that is not obtainable any other way.
 This peace that begins to build the more you keep Sabbath grows into something that creates better physical health, creates better mental health, creates better Spiritual health.

 As I have continued to keep Sabbath as a day set aside to cease from work and worry, I have found I am not an emotional wreck over things.
 I no longer fall deep into depression that keeps me trapped.
 I still have worries and concerns that come into my life, but they do not consume me.
 No, each week I take the seventh day off, and I focus in on my Provider, my Creator, my Redeemer.
 I know, that I know, He is faithful and trust worthy.

 If you are reading this blog and you don’t know what it means to keep the Sabbath Day unto the Lord.
 Please do the Bible study and prayerfully consider what YHVH God is asking you to do.
-I truly want you to receive this amazing gift of peace and rest this side of eternity with Messiah.
-Why wait til then when you can know this blessing now?
+I truly want you to receive this amazing gift of peace and rest.
+Why wait?

 Written by ktmom12

 - Our Family

 - Parenting an adult child that is disrespectful and…

 - Thinking on Sign on the hand, Symbol on the Forehead